mtag-dev/rs-squall-router/README.md

 # High performance HTTP router

-<font color="red">ATTN</font>: Library is under active development.
-Should not be used in production environments.

 Initially created as routing subsystem for Python's [Squall] API Framework.

 Designed to mitigate the overhead of large-scale routing tables.